 Actinomycosis of various localizations.
-Actinomycosis - symptoms, transmission routes and treatment Actinomycosis treatment drugs
+Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

-Actinomycosis is an infection that penetrates tissues and organs, forming granulomas, abscesses, fistulas in them and provoking the release of pus.
-The causative agents of the disease are the anaerobic bacteria Actinomyces (actinomycetes).
-A small amount (normal) is contained in the oropharynx and intestinal tract each person.
-Actinomycosis is a chronic disease that is difficult to treat in its late stages and often causes complications and relapses.
+Actinomycosis is an infection that penetrates tissues and organs, forming granulomas, abscesses, fistulas and causing the release of pus.
+The causative agents of the disease are anaerobic bacteria Actinomyces (actinonomycetes).
+A small amount of them (normally) is contained in the oropharynx and intestinal tract each person.
+Actinomycosis is a chronic disease that is difficult to treat in its later stages and often causes complications and relapses.

 The habitat of actinomycetes, in addition to the human body, is soil and plants.
-Therefore, in addition to self-infection, actinomycetes can enter the human body by breathing, through food, through wounds on the skin.
-Animals can also suffer from actinomycosis, but no cases of transmission of actinomycosis from animal to person have been recorded.
+Therefore, in addition to self-infection, actinomycetes can enter the human body through breathing, through food, and through wounds on the skin.
+Animals can also suffer from actinomycosis, but there have been no documented cases of actinomycosis being transmitted from animals to humans.

-In most cases, the actinomycetes that have entered the body do not cause the development of the disease, but with an inflammatory process in oral cavity, the gastrointestinal tract or in the respiratory organs, actinomycetes can multiply strongly and provoke the development of actinomycosis.
+In most cases, actinomycetes that enter the body do not cause the development of the disease, but during the inflammatory process in oral cavity, gastrointestinal tract or in the respiratory organs, actinomycetes can multiply greatly and provoke the development of actinomycosis.

 Localization of actinomycosis and its symptoms

 Incubation period actinomycosis is not known.
-The disease begins with little symptoms and can progress over 10-20 years.
-In the absence of treatment, actinomycosis that has spread to the internal organs is fatal.
+The disease begins with few symptoms and can progress over 10-20 years.
+In the absence of treatment for actinomycosis that has spread to internal organs, death occurs.

-With cervico-facial localization of actinomycosis, the pathological process can occur with lesions of the skin, subcutaneous and intermuscular tissue.
+With cervicofacial localization of actinomycosis, the pathological process can occur with damage to the skin, subcutaneous and intermuscular tissue.
 In this case, in addition to the skin of the face and neck, the tongue, lips, eye sockets, larynx and trachea are affected.
-Cervico-facial actinomycosis can lead to facial asymmetry.
+Cervicofacial actinomycosis can lead to facial asymmetry.

-Symptoms of actinomycosis in its taracal localization: weakness and cough.
-At first, the cough is dry, then it becomes moist with a mucopurulent sputum with a taste of copper.
+Symptoms of actinomycosis with its localization: weakness and cough.
+At first the cough is dry, then it becomes moist with the release of mucopurulent sputum with a coppery taste.

-Actinomycosis of the genitourinary system - pretty rare diseasedeveloping when the disease spreads from abdominal sick.
-With actinomycosis of the genitourinary system, pain occurs in the lower abdomen, the process of urination is disrupted, and cyanotic tumor-like formations are formed.
-An abscess can burst into the bladder or rectum.
+Actinomycosis of the genitourinary system – quite rare disease, which develops when the disease spreads from abdominal cavity sick.
+With actinomycosis of the genitourinary system, pain occurs in the lower abdomen, the process of urination is disrupted, and bluish-colored tumor-like formations form.
+An abscess may rupture into the bladder or rectum.

-With the spread of infection from other organs, actinomycosis of the joints and bones develops.
-Symptoms of bone actinomycosis are similar to those of osteomyelitis; the bones of the skull, ribs, and upper limbs may be affected.
-The actinomycosis of the joints is asymptomatic and does not cause a significant loss of their functions.
+When infection spreads from other organs, actinomycosis of joints and bones develops.
+Symptoms of actinomycosis of bones are similar to the symptoms of osteomyelitis; the bones of the skull, ribs, and upper extremities can be affected.
+Actinomycosis of joints is asymptomatic and does not cause significant loss of their functions.

-Actinomycosis of the central nervous system is characterized by an increase in body temperature, headache, dizziness, seizures, loss of consciousness, and impaired coordination.
-With actinomycosis of the central nervous system, the brain or spinal cord is affected: a cavity filled with pus is formed.
+Actinomycosis of the central nervous system is characterized by increased body temperature, headache, dizziness, convulsions, loss of consciousness, and loss of coordination.
+With actinomycosis, the central nervous system is affected by the brain or spinal cord: a cavity filled with pus is formed.

 Diagnostics

-Diagnosis of actinomycosis is carried out by external signs: early stage actinomycosis has the form of a dense, slightly painful edema, which eventually acquires a bluish color, and at a later stage a fistula forms.
-Before treating actinomycosis, it is necessary to make sure that the diagnosis is correct (actinomycosis should be differentiated from other mycoses).
+Diagnosis of actinomycosis is carried out by external signs: on early stage actinomycosis has the appearance of a dense, painless edema, which over time becomes bluish in color, and at a late stage a fistula is formed.
+Before treating actinomycosis, it is necessary to ensure that the diagnosis is correct (actinomycosis should be differentiated from other mycoses).

-Laboratory confirmation of actinomycosis in 25% of cases is possible by analyzing the fistula discharge (if the internal organs are affected by actinomycosis, then the material is taken using a puncture biopsy of the affected organ): actinomycete druses are detected in it.
-In most cases (75%), actinomycete drusen are not detected; in this case, purulent discharge or biopsy material is inoculated.
+Laboratory confirmation of actinomycosis in 25% of cases can be done by analyzing the discharge of fistulas (if actinomycosis affects internal organs, then the material is collected using a puncture biopsy of the affected organ): drusen of actinomycetes are detected in it.
+In most cases (75%), drusen of actinomycetes are not detected; in this case, purulent discharge or biopsy material is cultured.

 Treatment

-The traditional treatment for actinomycosis is the daily intravenous administration of penicillin for 2-6 weeks.
+Traditional treatment for actinomycosis consists of daily intravenous administration penicillin for 2-6 weeks.
 After the end of the injections, oral antibiotics (penicillin, amoxicillin) continue for another 6-12 months.
-Also, the patient is prescribed several courses of intramuscular or subcutaneous injection of actinolysate (a drug made from the cult of anaerobic actinomycetes).
+The patient is also prescribed several courses of intramuscular or subcutaneous administration of actinolysate (a drug made from the cult of anaerobic actinomycetes).
 Physiotherapeutic methods such as iodine electrophoresis and ultraviolet irradiation of the skin are effective in the treatment of actinomycosis.
 Doses medicines are selected individually.
 A special diet for actinomycosis has not been developed.

-With advanced actinomycosis, surgical treatment is performed: opening of abscesses and drainage of fistulas.
-With actinomycosis armpit or the groin area, the lesion is excised and cleaned, after which a suture is applied.
-Depending on the localization of actinomycosis, patients may need several operations.
-After surgical treatment In serious cases of actinomycosis, X-ray therapy is recommended.
+For advanced actinomycosis, surgical treatment is performed: opening of abscesses and drainage of fistulas.
+For actinomycosis armpit or groin area, the lesion is excised and cleaned, after which a suture is applied.
+Depending on the location of actinomycosis, patients may require several operations.
+After surgical treatment In serious cases of actinomycosis, radiotherapy is recommended.

 Prevention